Midland Red

-Midland Red was a bus company that operated in The Midlands from 1905 until 1981.
+Midland Red was a bus company that operated in the Midlands of England from 1905 until 1981.
 It was one of the largest English bus companies, operating over a large area between Gloucester in the south and Derbyshire in the north, and from Northampton to the Welsh border.
 The company also manufactured buses.

 History

 Origins

 In 1899 the British Electric Traction (BET) company acquired the assets of the Birmingham General Omnibus Company, which had been formed three years earlier to acquire a number of horse bus operations in Birmingham.
 When BET ordered new buses for Birmingham the next year, they were painted red to make them stand out.
 In 1902 BET acquired the City of Birmingham Tramways Company, which operated horse buses as well as trams.